Judicial Interpretation [2025] No. 5

 (3) The offender reproduces and distributes others' works or sound/video recordings, with the total quantity of copies reaching 500 or more;

-(5) The amounts or quantities, while not reaching the thresholds in items (1) through (4) above, reach more than half of the thresholds for any two or more of said items.
+(5) The amounts or quantities, while not reaching the thresholds in items (1) through (4) above, reach half or more of the thresholds for any two or more of said items.

 Whoever knowingly provides devices or components primarily used to circumvent or disrupt technological measures, or provides technical services for circumventing or disrupting such measures, for others to commit copyright infringement crimes, shall be subject to criminal liability for copyright infringement if the illegal gains or business turnover reach the thresholds specified in the preceding paragraph.

-Where the amounts or quantities reach ten times or more the corresponding thresholds specified in paragraphs 1 and 2 of this Article, the act shall be deemed to involve "a large amount of illegal gains or especially serious circumstances" under Article 217 of the Criminal Law.
+Where the amounts or quantities reach ten times or more the corresponding thresholds specified in paragraphs 1 and 2 of this Rule, the act shall be deemed to involve "a huge amount of illegal gains or especially serious circumstances" under Article 217 of the Criminal Law.

-Whoever knowingly sells infringing reproductions specified in Article 217 of the Criminal Law, with illegal gains amounting to CNY 50,000 or more, shall be deemed to involve "a large amount of illegal gains" under Article 218 of the Criminal Law.
-The act shall be deemed to constitute "other serious circumstances" under Article 218 of the Criminal Law where any of the following conditions is met:
+Whoever knowingly sells infringing reproductions specified in Article 217 of the Criminal Law, with illegal gains amounting to CNY 50,000 or more, shall be deemed to involve "a huge amount of illegal gains" under Article 218 of the Criminal Law.
+The act under any of the following circumstances shall be deemed to constitute "other serious circumstances" under Article 218 of the Criminal Law:

 (1) The sales amount reaches CNY 100,000 or more;